WayfaringBloke/dnd/writing/msns/2_Whiskey.md

-# Whiskey
+# WhiskeyMission 2
 1. 2nd Cowboy Job:
-	1. Wake up in/Called to El Torro
+	1. Wake up in/Called to El Torro Cowboy calls in favour, brings you to edge of slums
 	2. Tells you to go rescue Salas Sawyer, a friend of his
 	3. Apparently just "got lost on a hiking trip"
 	4. Lends you a rusty old pickup